Do LED Lights Attract Spiders? 3 Ways to Keep Them Away

 For the most part, spiders are mostly seeking out blue light wavelengths.
 The average human eye sees within a range of 300-420 nanometers, which also just so happens to be where ultraviolet light falls on the spectrum of colors.
 Read our detailed guide here about why LED light attracts insects.

-What Color LED Lights Attract Spiders The Most?
+Understanding What Color LED Lights Attract Spiders The Most

 Studies have found that LED lights emit a blue light wavelength and this is what attracts spiders the most.
 LED strip lights, in particular, are very attractive to spiders because they are so energy efficient and run cooler than other types of lighting options.
 LED strip lights also do not emit UV radiation like traditional incandescent bulbs, which means insects will be more attracted to LED lighting because it does not repel them away.